 Written by Alina Mae Wilson

 Nothing says summer like Shakespeare –am I right?
-Of course I’m right.
-Theater upon theater, stage upon stage, and actor upon actor are racing to prepare elegant monologues for the benefit of theater goers all over this luscious orb we call Earth.
-Ok, I might be exaggerating.
-However, the fact remains that the season for Shakespeare is here, so it’s inevitable that we’ll be seeing more than one.
-The first in the lineup is STAGEStheatre with their production of The Merchant of Venice and HOLY TOLEDO have they set the bar high.
+Of course, I’m right.
+Theater upon theater, stage upon stage, and actor upon actor are racing to prepare elegant monologues for the benefit of theatergoers all over this luscious orb we call Earth.
+Okay, I might be exaggerating.
+However, the fact remains that the season for Shakespeare is here, so it’s inevitable that we’ll see more than one.
+The first in the lineup is STAGEStheatre.
+With their production of The Merchant of Venice and HOLY TOLEDO, they set the bar high.
 I do not recall the last time I wished to see The Merchant of Venice twice.

-Oftentimes theaters will elect to perform Shakespeare but not necessarily with the wardrobe matching the time period or dialogue.
+Often theaters will elect to perform Shakespeare but not necessarily with a wardrobe matching the time period or dialogue.
 STAGEStheatre has done the opposite.
 Characters wield literal swords while wearing old-fashioned Italian clothing.
-It is a colorful look, which should be appreciated given the extensive list of characters.
-Each person onstage has an image that is fairly unique, which better enables us to distinguish each person from one another.
-Having said that, I don’t think we necessarily need the clothes to separate one person from the other because the acting is strong enough to do that by itself.
+It is colorful, which should be appreciated given the extensive list of characters.
+Each person onstage has a fairly unique image, enabling us to distinguish each person from one another.
+I don’t think we necessarily need clothes to separate one person from the other because the acting is strong enough to do that by itself.

-Every single actor is absolutely believable (and what’s more, understandable) in their roles.
+Every actor is believable (and, what’s more, understandable) in their roles.
 In listening to them speak their lines, you do not hear that aloof, lilting accent that many thespians adopt when attempting Shakespeare.
-The fact that they talk a little more like the way we do now, even while using the original dialogue, makes their individual circumstances a little more relatable to us in the audience.
-Take for example the Prince of Morocco (played by Marcus J. Andrews).
-He plays a ruler with an exceedingly high opinion of himself, and he is very much dressed for the part of an old, Moroccan royal.
+The fact that they talk a little more like we do now, even while using the original dialogue, makes their circumstances a little more relatable to us in the audience.
+For example, the Prince of Morocco (played by Marcus J. Andrews).
+He plays a ruler with an exceedingly high opinion of himself and is very much dressed for the part of an old Moroccan royal.
 He could have gone the whole hog for authenticity and tried his hand at a Moroccan accent or a British one to sound more like an actor playing the part way back in the day.
-Instead he struts out looking like a Prince and sounding a bit like a rap artist.
-He isn’t literally rapping mind you, but the way that he gestures and the way that he speaks is done in a much more familiar boasting style that is more relatable to the audience.
+Instead, he struts out looking like a Prince and sounding like a rap artist.
+He isn’t rapping, mind you, but the way that he gestures and the way that he speaks is done in a much more familiar boasting style that is more relatable to the audience.
 “I do in BIRTH deserve her!”
-I support your claim Prince.
+I support your claim, Prince.

-I think it’s also essential to mention Portia, the love interest and arguable savior of the story.
+I think it’s also essential to mention Portia, the story’s love interest and arguable savior.
 She is played by Benni Latham, who is nigh-on perfect in this part.
 She is clever enough to dance circles around the men she encounters but also kind enough and gentle enough to make her desire for a particular one understandable.
-Watching her hang out with her handmaidens looks like so much fun I kind of want to join in on what looks like a fun girls’ night.
+Watching her hang out with her handmaidens looks like so much fun.
+I kind of want to join in on what looks like a fun girls’ night.

 Overall this is an excellent show.
-The set is fine.
+The set is okay.
 The costumes are lovely.
 The acting is GREAT, and every joke lands.
-Plus you’re able to keep the characters straight and follow the plot of the show –what more could you ask for?
+Plus, you’re able to keep the characters straight and follow the Show’s plot –what more could you ask for?

 June 23rd – July 23rd 2017